mannd/configurewidgetexample/README.md

 ## Description
 This is an example widget that demonstrates how to write an Android widget that can be reconfigured on the fly by touching a button.
 This also demonstrates how the button can continue to work despite the widget being constantly updated by a service.
+See [this post](http://wp.me/p1qPOZ-mR) for a full description of this widget.

 ## Installation
-Import the project into Eclipse, build and run in the Android simulator or directly on your device.
+Open the project with Android Studio, build and run in the Android simulator or directly on your device.
+Since this is a widget, use the *Do Not Launch Activity* option in your Run Configuration.
 With the simulator use Ctrl-F11 to simulate rotating the device.
 Note that the project no longer requires the appcompat version 7 library.

 ## License and Copyright
 This is free and unencumbered software released into the public domain.